 - Advised an American technology company about policies and compliance strategy, producing new employee handbook covering the full range of compliance issues.

-- Designing safety management systems for schools, including a system for managing risks arising in the course of a major overseas tour and affecting both staff and students.
+- Designs safety management systems for schools, including a system for managing risks arising in the course of a major overseas tour and affecting both staff and students.

-- Advising on and negotiating terms for the outsourcing of a large community K-12 school’s facilities maintenance function.
+- Advised on and negotiated terms for the outsourcing of a large community K-12 school’s facilities maintenance function.